Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Introduction

 which will naturally yield the bias of $L_n(f)$, as $\mathbb{E} L_n(f)={\mathcal E}_{1,n}(f) + o(1)$.
-Asymptotic expansions for various matrix ensembles have already been studied, see for instance Pastur et al. \cite{pastur-2001}, Bai and Silverstein \cite{bai-silverstein-aop-2004}, Haagerup and Thorbj\o rnsen \cite{haagerup-thorbjornsen-2005,haagerup-2012}, Schultz \cite{schultz-ptrf-2005}, Capitaine and Donati-Martin \cite{capitaine-donati-freeness-2007}, Vallet et al. \cite{vallet-2012}, Hachem et al. \cite{hachem-et-al-aihp-2013}, etc.
+Asymptotic expansions for various matrix ensembles have already been studied; see, for instance, Pastur et al. \cite{pastur-2001}, Bai and Silverstein \cite {bai-silverstein-aop-2004}, Haagerup and Thorbj\o rnsen \cite {haagerup-thorbjornsen-2005,haagerup-2012}, Schultz \cite {schultz-ptrf-2005}, Capitaine and Donati-Martin \cite {capitaine-donati-freeness-2007}, Vallet et al. \cite{vallet-2012}, Hachem et al. \cite {hachem-et-al-aihp-2013}, etc.

-The asymptotic bias is expressed in Theorem \ref{lemma:main} for the resolvent.
-In order to lift asymptotic expansions from the resolvent to smooth functions, we combine ideas from Haagerup and Thorbj\o rnsen \cite{haagerup-thorbjornsen-2005} and Loubaton et al. \cite{hachem-et-al-aihp-2013,vallet-2012} together with some Gaussian interpolation and the use of Helffer-Sjöstrand's formula.
-For smooth functions, the statement is given in Theorem \ref{th:non-analytic-bias}.
-Somehow surprisingly, the condition over function $f$ is stronger for the asymptotic expansion to hold than for the CLT as function $f$ needs to be of class $C^{18}$ (cf. Remark \ref{rem:18}).
+The asymptotic bias is expressed in Theorem~\ref{lemmamain} for the resolvent.
+In order to lift asymptotic expansions from the resolvent to smooth functions, we combine ideas from Haagerup and Thorbj\o rnsen \cite {haagerup-thorbjornsen-2005} and Loubaton et al. \cite {hachem-et-al-aihp-2013,vallet-2012} together with some Gaussian interpolation and the use of Helffer--Sj\"{o}strand's formula.
+For smooth functions, the statement is given in Theorem~\ref {thnon-analytic-bias}.
+Somehow surprisingly, the condition over function $f$ is stronger for the asymptotic expansion to hold than for the CLT as function $f$ needs to be of class $C^{18}$ (cf. Remark~\ref {rem18}).